Sunday, May 26, 2019 - 3:00pm

 - Carl Maria von Weber's favourite wind instrument was the clarinet.
 His Clarinet Concerto No. 1 is full of expressive melodies, passed between the soloist and the orchestra.
 Soloist Dominic Desautels will share the stage with Orchestra Toronto to present this classic concerto.

 - We conclude our 2018-19 season with Respighi's symphonic poem The Pines of Rome, an orchestral painting of the ancient towering pines that shelter children's games, shade ancient catacombs, and have stood tall over ancient roads for centuries.

 Carl Maria von Weber – Clarinet concerto No.1 in F minor*

 Respighi – The Pines of Rome

 Toronto, ON M2N 6R8

-Dominic Desautels is a Backun Artist and plays on the Backun MoBa clarinets made with cocobolo wood, and crafted in Canada.
-He has also recently been named an Endorsing Artist for Silverstein Works ligatures as well as Légère Reeds.
+Dominic Desautels is a Backun Artist and plays on the Backun MoBa clarinets made of cocobolo wood, and is an Endorsing Artist for Légère European Cut Reeds.